Michael Kirby (judge): Family

-Kirby's father, Donald, was the only child of Alma Caroline (Norma) Grey, a single working mother of English—Irish descent.
+Kirby's father, Donald, was the only child of Alma Caroline (Norma) Grey, a single working mother of English–Irish descent.
 Norma became pregnant at 15 with Donald Kirby while in a relationship with a then-17-year-old Victor Kirby, a Catholic who had arrived after the Great Famine.
 Norma's parents were John Emmanuel Gray, an English brick- and boiler- maker and Annie Lyons.
 Annie's father, Harry Lyons, had emigrated from Dublin to Sydney in the 1850s, following the Great Famine and her mother's name was Mary.

-His mother, Jean Langmore Knowles, was born in Berwick, Victoria to William Knowles, an Ulster Scot from Ballymena, and Margaret, as one of four daughters.
+His mother, Jean Langmore Knowles, was born in Berwick, Victoria, to William Knowles, an Ulster Scot from Ballymena, and Margaret, as one of four daughters.
 Jean was a graduate of Sydney Girls High School, obtaining a Leaving Certificate, a rarity for a woman at that time, and worked in numerous paid jobs by virtue of her own successes and ability.
 Donald Kirby, aged 16, and Jean Knowles first met at Saint Martin's Anglican Church, Kensington.
 Donald attended Sydney Technical School in Ultimo, and afterwards worked as a general assistant, then tool and machinery salesman, at a hardware firm.
 The two became engaged on Jean's 21st birthday and were married in March 1937, a month after Donald turned 21; their first home was in Bloomfield Street, South Coogee.

-Michael Kirby's brothers have also been lawyers: David was a judge of the Supreme Court of New South Wales, retiring in 2011; Donald was a solicitor until retiring in 2006.
+Michael Kirby's brothers have also been lawyers: David Kirby AM was a judge of the Supreme Court of New South Wales, retiring in 2011; Donald was a solicitor until retiring in 2006.
 Sister Diana was a nurse in the Colorectal Unit of the Royal Prince Alfred Hospital in Sydney, retiring in 2011.